JianqiangDing/irafhy/doc/markdown/userGuide/tutorial.md

-As you can see, there is nothing special within the analyser but an ODE solver calling. all you need to do is to define your own class which inherited from the pre-defined **Analyser** and overwrite the pure virtual method compute. you can also define a relatively complex analyser class like this which implement the algorithm in **Xuebai**'s paper
+As you can see, there is nothing special within the analyser but an ODE solver calling. all you need to do is to define your own class which inherited from the pre-defined **Analyser** and overwrite the pure virtual method compute. you can also define a relatively complex analyser class like this which implement the algorithm in **Bai Xue**'s paper

 ```cpp
 #pragma once